History of the Center for Teaching and Learning

 The Teaching Center: Early Years

-The Center for Teaching and Learning, then the Teaching Center, was established at Washington University in St. Louis in 1990.
-The first director was Robert McDowell, Professor of Mathematics.
-The Center’s initial focus on supporting in-class instruction expanded through the late 1990s under the leadership of Jim Davis, Professor of History, with a growing emphasis on classroom technology.
-In 2000, the Teaching Center, in collaboration with the Faculty Senate and the Graduate School, initiated the Teaching Citation program, a professional development in teaching program for graduate students and postdocs.
-This began the CTL’s long commitment to supporting future faculty in their teaching.
+The Center for Teaching and Learning, then the Teaching Center, was established at Washington University in St. Louis in 1990 under director Robert McDowell, a professor of Mathematics.
+The Center’s initial focus on supporting in-class faculty instruction expanded through the late 1990s under the leadership of Jim Davis, professor of History, with a growing emphasis on classroom technology.
+In 2000, the Center initiated the Teaching Citation program for graduate students and postdocs, beginning a long commitment to supporting the development of future faculty teachers.

-In 2002, Regina Frey, Florence E. Moog Professor of STEM Education in Chemistry, was appointed director of the Center.
-She introduced and revised an expanded mission that focused on collaboration with faculty on innovation in teaching and teaching as a community endeavor, through consultations, workshops, and scholarship of teaching and learning.
-During this time, the Center also took on a more comprehensive role in classroom design, renovation, and support, with the development of design standards informed by pedagogical objectives and in collaboration with facilities management.
-This effort eventually became codified as the Classroom Services division of the CTL, while the other functions of the Center were organized as the Academic Services division.
+During 2002-2017, led by director Regina Frey (professor of Chemistry), the Center embarked upon an expanded mission that include collaboration with faculty on pedagogical innovation and teaching as a community endeavor through consultations, workshops, and scholarship of teaching and learning that became organized as the division of Academic Services.
+During this time the Center also took on a more comprehensive role in classroom design, renovation, and support, with the development of design standards informed by pedagogical objectives in collaboration with facilities management.
+These efforts became the division of Classroom Services.

-During this time, The Teaching Center became heavily involved in a variety of STEM (science, technology, engineering, and math) teaching initiatives including a workshop series for faculty, a STEM pedagogies workshop series for graduate students, and the promotion of classroom response devices (iClickers) for large courses.
-In addition, the Center led the effort at WashU to become part of the Center for the Integration of Research, Teaching and Learning (CIRTL) Network, which is committed to advancing the teaching of STEM disciplines in higher education.
-In 2011, the Center for Integrative Research on Cognition, Learning, and Education (CIRCLE) was funded by the Office of the Provost.
-CIRCLE and the Center worked as close partners and collaborators on a number of projects.
-As the Center grew in staff, it also increased the number of programs and types of support offered, including many workshops and events centered on celebrating classroom diversity and promoting inclusive teaching practices.
-In addition, the Center supported Blackboard when it was the university’s LMS.
-LMS support transitioned out of the Center to a school-specific support model when the university moved to Canvas in Spring 2019-Fall 2020.
+During this period, Academic Services became heavily involved in a variety of STEM (science, technology, engineering, and math) teaching initiatives that included a workshop series for faculty, a STEM pedagogies workshop series for graduate students, and the promotion of classroom response devices (iClickers) for large courses.
+The Center led the effort at WashU to become part of the Center for the Integration of Research, Teaching and Learning (CIRTL) Network, which is committed to advancing the teaching of STEM disciplines in higher education.
+In 2011, the Center for Integrative Research on Cognition, Learning, and Education (CIRCLE) was funded by the Office of the Provost, and CIRCLE and the Center worked as close partners and collaborators on a number of projects.
+The Center increased the number and variety of programs it offered, including those centered on celebrating classroom diversity and promoting inclusive teaching practices.
+The Center provided technical support for Blackboard when it became the university’s learning management system for courses.

-In 2018, Michael Wysession, Professor of Earth and Planetary Sciences, was appointed Executive Director of the Center.
-In Fall of 2018, Classroom Services debuted the newly refurbished and redesigned high-tech active learning classroom in January 110 and also began transitioning a number of other traditional classroom spaces into more flexible active learning classrooms as part of their mission to equip WashU faculty and learners with the most pedagogically-informed teaching and learning spaces.
-In the transition to online learning during the pandemic, the Classroom Services team expanded their reach, supporting both faculty interested in recording their lectures in the physical classroom, as well as those wishing to use software like Kaltura to produce and manage their videos from home.
+In 2018, Classroom Services debuted the newly refurbished and redesigned high-tech active learning classroom in January 110 and began the annual process of transitioning, each year, a few traditional classroom spaces into more flexible active learning classrooms as part of their mission to equip WashU faculty and learners with the most pedagogically-informed teaching and learning spaces.
+Classroom Services also began to become more involved with digital classroom space, particularly through the recording of lectures into Kaltura, which would end up being very important with the arrival of the COVID-19 pandemic.